CharlesTaylor7/gemini/README.md

 #### Bugs
 - labels do not rescale to fit disk size
+- intersection disks flicker if you click and stop a drag quickly.
 - animate smoothly between drag states.
 If you drag through the center, it does an awkward immediate 180 rotation
 - it feels jerky during the snap